tewidis/HPCA/markdown/instruction_scheduling.md

     to all instructions
     * Tomasulo used fewer instructions in the "window" while today, we apply it to 100s of instructions
-    * Tomasulo provided little support for instruction handling.
+    * Tomasulo provided little support for exception handling.
 This is fully supported in modern processors

 ## The Big Picture